archan96/lumia-ds/packages/forms/README.md

 - Props: `value: string`, `onChange(value: string)`, optional `rules?: ValidationRule[]`, plus all pass-through DS `Input` props except `value`, `onChange`, `invalid`, and `hint`.
 - When any rule fails, `invalid` is set on the underlying `Input` and the failing rule message is shown in place of the hint.
 - When all rules pass, the hint (if provided) is restored and `invalid` is cleared.
+- Provide `errorMessage` to surface external errors (e.g., from `react-hook-form` submissions); it overrides inline validation and toggles the `invalid` state.